-- 5.1.f.
-At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable. ^(Core) - 5.1.g.
-The evaluations of a fellow's performance must be accessible for review by the fellow. ^(Core) - 5.1.h.
-The semi-annual assessment must include a review of each fellow's operative experience to ensure breadth and balance of experience in the surgical care of vascular diseases. ^(Core) - 5.1.i.
-The program director must ensure that the operative experience of individual fellows in the same program is comparable. ^(Detail)
+5.1.f.
+At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable.
+(Core)

+- 5.1.g.
+The evaluations of a fellow's performance must be accessible for review by the fellow.
+(Core) - 5.1.h.
+The program director must meet with each fellow quarterly to review the fellow's surgical results and outcomes to ensure progress in obtaining the required surgical experiences and developing all required proficiencies.
+(Detail) - 5.2.
+Fellow Evaluation: Final Evaluation
-5.2.
-Fellow Evaluation: Final Evaluation The program director must provide a final evaluation for each fellow upon completion of the program. ^(Core)

-- 5.2.a.
-The subspecialty-specific Milestones, and when applicable the subspecialtyspecific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program. ^(Core) - 5.2.b.
-The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy. ^(Core) - 5.2.c.
+The program director must provide a final evaluation for each fellow upon completion of the program.
+(Core) - 5.2.a.
+The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
+(Core) - 5.2.b.
+The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy.
+(Core) - 5.2.c.
 The final evaluation must verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.

+(Core)

-(Core) - 5.2.d.
-The final evaluation must be shared with the fellow upon completion of the program. ^(Core) - 5.3.
-Clinical Competency Committee A Clinical Competency Committee must be appointed by the program director.
+- 5.2.d.
+The final evaluation must be shared with the fellow upon completion of the program.
+(Core)

+- 5.3.
+Clinical Competency Committee

+A Clinical Competency Committee must be appointed by the program director.

 (Core) - 5.3.a.
 At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core)
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
+(Core)